CorentinSol/CorentinSol/README.md

 - 👋 Hi, I’m @CorentinSol.
 I'm actually a student in Computer Science
 - 👀 I’m interested in Computer Science, Music (especially jazz(s)), Photography and Sports
-- 🌱 I’m currently learning Kotlin, Jetpack Compose and Java
+- 🌱 I’m currently learning Java and Android Development with Kotlin and Jetpack Compose

 <!---